sparkflows/sparkflows-docs/docs/authentication/oauth.rst

 Fire Insights supports OAuth Authentication.

-The users have to be first created in the Fire database for them to use Fire.
+Users have to be first created in the Fire database for them to use Fire.
 However they would be authenticated by the external OAuth provider.

 Configuring OAuth